ministryofjustice/opg-modernising-lpa/docs/runbooks/deployment_into_additional_regions.md

 ## Deploying into London (eu-west-2)

 The terraform configuration includes a definition for a London region that can be "activated".
+There is a dependency chain for the configurations, so the steps must be completed (as in applied by the path to live) in this order to succeed;

-For environment activation, dynamodb table replication must be enabled first.
+1. Environment Dynamodb table replication must be enabled first.
+2. Account region must be provisioned second
+3. Environment region must be provisioned third

 Raise a pull request to set `region_replica_enabled` and `stream_enabled` to `true` if not already set to true.